AdrianFreemantle/the-trench/docs/PLAN.md

   - Push images to ACR

 7.2 GitOps with ArgoCD:
+- Install ArgoCD into the AKS cluster (for example via Terraform Helm provider or Helm CLI):
+  - Create the `argocd` namespace in the cluster.
+  - Install the ArgoCD chart into that namespace.
+  - Expose ArgoCD in a way appropriate for the environment (for example, internal LoadBalancer in dev, Cloudflare/Ingress in later phases).
 - Structure `k8s/` manifests/Helm charts:
   - `k8s/apps/` for app deployments
   - `k8s/infra-addons/` for Prometheus, Grafana, OTEL, cloudflared, etc.